CrossEye/frumious/2014-06-17-FavoringCurry.md

             });
     };

 That, I think, is the equivalent.
 It's still better than the original code.
-Ramda's utility functions have some -- err, utility -- even in the absence of currying.
+Ramda's utility functions have some -- er, utility -- even in the absence of currying.
 But I don't think it's even close to as readable as this:

     var getIncompleteTaskSummaries = function(membername) {